eldre/eldre-phd/README.md

 If you have any question, do not hesitate to contact me (*elliot.dreujou(at)uqar.ca*).

-> **Current update** (*September 26th*)<br>
+> **Current update** (*October 9th*)<br>
-- Splitting of analyses scripts, discrimination between shallow and deep stations
+- Regrouping of human activities and update of methodology for exposure indices and of related statistical analyses
-- Addition of bootstraping for indicators' mean
+- Update of GLM and HMSC modelling, with results formating and diagnostics
 - Various housekeeping

 > **Previous major updates**<br>
-- Addition of more indicators, AB curves, ecological status calculation
+- Splitting of analyses scripts, discrimination between shallow and deep stations (C2)
-- Addition of covariation and correlation between indices and abiotic parameters (WIP)
+- Addition of bootstraping for indicators' mean (C2)
-- Huge work on Chapter 2: addition of indices calculation, update of functions and data
+- Addition of more indicators, AB curves, ecological status calculation (C2)

 -----